 Should a faculty member suspect you of having committed an academic honesty violation of any kind, they should confront you with the evidence.

 If you admit guilt, the faculty member should inform the Dean of the College of the violation and your confession.
-After consultation with the Dean of the College, the faculty member will impose a penalty of either a zero (0) on the work in which you were dishonest or a failure (F) in the course in which the dishonesty took place.
+After consultation with the Dean of the College, the faculty member will impose a penalty from a failing grade on the relevant work up to and including a failing grade (F) in the course in which the dishonesty took place.
 If you have previously been found guilty of a violation of academic honesty of any kind, the Dean of the College will impose additional penalties.
 Normally, for the second offense, you will be suspended, be asked to withdraw from the College, or be permanently dismissed.
 If it is a third offense, you will be permanently dismissed.

 If you maintain innocence, or if the faculty member or the Dean of the College requests it, the case will be immediately referred to the Committee on Academic Standards and Discipline.
 The procedure is as follows: